 For the home buyers that have been priced out of the downtown core and the established areas such as Roncesvalles, High Park and the Bloor West Village, this neighbourhood with its small village feel makes a great option to look at.

 Many of the houses go back to the 19th to early 20th century with the original features such as leaded glass and wood accents.
 Thereís a blend of attached, semis and detached properties with both original and renovated, appealing to the different tastes and budgets of the buyers.
 A number of vintage Victorians line the treed streets, attracting buyers wanting to restore them and add some modern conveniences.
-The attached houses are selling in the price range of 380kís to 550kís depending on the condition.
-Semiís go anywhere from 400kís to mid 500ks and if the location is closer to the High Park area, the prices will get higher going up to mid 600kís.
-Detached houses can go as low as mid 300kís needing everything, up to the mid 600kís for renovated.†
+The attached houses are selling in the price range of 380kís to 650kís depending on the condition.
+Semiís go anywhere from 500kís to mid 600ks and if the location is closer to the High Park area, the prices will get higher going up to mid 700kís.
+Detached houses can go as low as mid 400kís needing everything, up to 800k's for renovated.

 Itís really easy to get yourself downtown from here, as the Queen Streetcar runs along the Lakeshore, the Royal York bus connects to the subway line and the Mimico GO station takes only 10 minutes to arrive at Union Station.
 Those driving only have to go as far as the Q.E.W. or Lake Shore Boulevard to get either downtown or out of the city.

 Going further west, south of the Q.E.W and west of Parklawn Road is the hidden enclave of condos, lofts and townhomes called Mystic Pointe.
 This planned community is situated close to some great restaurants, shops, schools and public transportation.
 You can get to the Kingsway shopping district and Bloor West Village in a flash.
 Around the corner is access to the highway for a quick route to downtown Toronto in merely 15 minutes or so.
 The awesome waterfront trails and lake are also minutes away, so you can have the best of both urban lifestyles.
-The condo/lofts sell from the low 250kís and up with 3 storey executive townhomes in the low 400k range.
-For the size and area conveniences, these properties are great options for those buyers that donít want to spend more in the areas closer to Bloor Street or more centralized.††
+The condo/lofts sell from the mid 250kís and up with 3 storey executive townhouses in the mid 400k - 600k range.
+For the size and area conveniences, these properties are great options for those buyers that donít want to spend more in the areas closer to Bloor Street or more centralized.

 It can be both exciting and scary when deciding where you want to hang your hat and call home.
 Buyers looking at purchasing in Toronto should review different locations and hoods in the process of change.
-Grab your sneakers and walk the different hoods that appeal to you and see which ones you can see yourself living in.
-Chances are that once you start looking, the right hood for you will be calling your name!
+Throw on your runners and walk the different hoods that appeal to you and see which one you can see yourself living in.
+Chances are that once you start checking out the different areas, your new "home" will be calling you!